AdrienneChristy/JavaScript-Snippits/README.md

-This repository is for basic scripting snippets.
+This repository is for basic scripting snippets and examples.

 constructorArrayLoop.js constructs a function, creates an array, and loops through the array.

 forWhile.js contains For loop to console number 1-10, and While loop to console "hello" while condition is true.

-literalVconstructor.js compares notation for new object using literal versus constructor notation.

-newObject_ConstructorAndLiteral.js creates new object using both Constructor and Literal methods.
+newObject_ConstructorAndLiteral.js [examples] create new object using both Constructor and Literal methods.

 oddEven.js determines if Even number using %2, else if no number using isNaN, else odd number.